rashpr88/Network-based-candidate-gene-predictor-/README.md

 # Network-based-candidate-gene-predictor
-My individual software project under the course Special Topics In Bioinformatics.
-Based on file handling, Hishigaki and Majority Voting algorithms.

-Functionalities:
-•	Construct network graph related to the input file
-•	Based on two algorithms namely ‘Majority voting score’ and ‘Hishigaki algorithm’ where the user can select the preferred algorithm.
-•	Predict candidate genes for identified functionalities in the network from proteins with unknown functionalities greater than 80th percentile of the scores.
-•	Predict for multiple functionalities from unknown proteins in the network.
-•	Predict most accurate functionality for each protein.
-•	Taxonomy specific.
-(Arabidopsis thaliana is used as the taxon here)

-Future improvements

-•	User to specify taxon
-•	Connect to a database and improve annotations for all available taxons
-•	Gui improvements
+The objective of this project is to utilize file handling, Hishigaki, and Majority Voting algorithms to offer various features, such as the ability to generate a network graph from the input file.
+Users can choose between two algorithms, Majority Voting and Hishigaki, to predict candidate proteins for identified functionalities in the network from proteins with unknown functionalities.
+The software can also forecast multiple functionalities for unknown proteins and accurately determine their most likely functionality.
+Additionally, the program is tailored to be taxonomy-specific, with Arabidopsis thaliana being the chosen taxon.